-All children are assessed by teachers as part of the teaching process.
+All children are continuously assessed by teachers as part of the teaching and learning process.
 This enables judgement to be made about future learning objectives and targets.
 Assessing pupils' progress is vitally important to ensure teaching and learning meets the needs of all our children and therefore work can be differentiated accordingly to support the needs of all.
 All children have targets that show them what they are hoping to achieve and these are updated and changed to meet the needs of individuals.

 The Academy policy on assessment is available for parents to read.